qawemlilo/node-blogger/README.md

 A new markdown file is created with some placeholding text.
 You can find that file in the `posts` directory, use it to write your post.

-After you have finished writing your post in markdown format, compile it to html by running the `compile` command.
+After you have finished writing your post in markdown format, compile it to html.

 ```
-compile
+blogger build
 ```
-**Note:** If this command doesn't work run the script directly: `node bin/compile`.

 Awesome!
 Now let's fire up the server.